-Walk north on Seventh Avenue to 45th Street and make a right onto 45th Street.
+Walk north on 7th Avenue to 45th Street and make a right onto 45th Street.
 Walk one avenue east to Avenue of the Americas (6th Avenue).
-1177 Avenue of the Americas is on your near left corner of 45th.
+1177 Avenue of the Americas is on the near left comer of 45th.

 From Port Authority (Hub for NJ Transit Buses and Some Out of Town Buses such as Greyhound)